Popmotion/popmotion/packages/popmotion-pose/docs/api/react/react-pose-text.md

 );
 ```

-`SplitText` acts like a regular posed component, which means we can animate between poses using all the normal methods:
+`SplitText` acts like a regular posed component, which means we can animate between poses using the `pose` property:

-#### "pose" property

-`SplitText` accepts a `pose` property:

 ```javascript
 export default ({ isVisible }) => (